 I take folic acid.
 Can it make it harder for me to get pregnant?

-Based on the studies reviewed, folic acid is not expected to make it harder to get pregnant.
-It has been recommended to take a daily supplement of folic acid at least one month before getting pregnant.
+Folic acid is not expected to make it harder to get pregnant.
+It is recommended to take a daily supplement of folic acid at least one month before getting pregnant to help lower the chance of birth defects.

-Does taking folic acid increase the chance for miscarriage?
+Does taking folic acid increase the chance of miscarriage?

-Miscarriage can occur in any pregnancy.
-Based on the studies reviewed, folic acid is not expected to increase the chance for miscarriage.
-Some studies suggest that folic acid might help to lower the chance of miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Folic acid is not expected to increase the chance of miscarriage.
+Some studies suggest that taking folic acid in recommended amounts might help lower the chance of miscarriage.

 Does taking folic acid increase the chance of birth defects?

-Does taking folic acid in pregnancy increase the chance of other pregnancy-related problems?
+Does taking folic acid increase the chance of other pregnancy-related problems?

 Does taking folic acid in pregnancy affect future behavior or learning for the child?

-Folic acid is naturally found in the breast milk of people who are well-nourished.
-While breastfeeding, it is recommended to get 500 mcg (0.5 mg) of folic acid every day.
-Babies gets folic acid from breastmilk, so it is important that you have enough folic acid while breastfeeding.
-Talk to your healthcare provider about all of your breastfeeding questions.
+Folate is found naturally in the breast milk of women who are well-nourished.
+Babies who are exclusively breastfed get all their folate from breast milk, so it is important to get enough folate/folic acid while breastfeeding for the baby.
+It is recommended to get 500 mcg (0.5 mg) of folic acid per day while breastfeeding.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a male takes folic acid, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a man takes folic acid, could it affect fertility or increase the chance of birth defects?

 Please click here for references.